Generalized fast quasi-adiabatic population transfer for improved qubit readout, shuttling, and noise mitigation: Canonical models

 In the adiabatic regime ($\delta\ll 1$), the qubit pseudospin-1/2 will precess many times in the effective field $\boldsymbol{B}(t)$ as it executes a cycle.
 In the diabatic regime ($\delta \gg 1$), the effective magnetic field will execute many cycles on the timescale of qubit precession.

 Due to the simplicity of the effective-magnetic-field evolution under a fast-QUAD pulse, the constant-gap model is an ideal testbed for a comparison of the standard [Eq.~(\ref{eq:standardFQ})] and generalized [Eq.~(\ref{eq:generalizedFQ})] fast-QUAD protocols.
-These two protocols are compared directly in Fig.~\ref{fig: constant gap model error}a): The population-transfer error for the standard protocol (solid white line on an orange-red background) and the error for the generalized protocol (dotted white line on a green background) have been found numerically.
-The noise-free error contribution $\tilde{\epsilon}(\delta)$ [solid black lines in Figs.~\ref{fig: constant gap model error}a)-c)], Eq.~(\ref{eq:epsilon0}), is completely eliminated in the generalized protocol.
+These two protocols are compared directly in Fig.~\ref{fig: constant gap model error}(a): The population-transfer error for the standard protocol (solid white line on an orange-red background) and the error for the generalized protocol (dotted white line on a green background) have been found numerically.
+The noise-free error contribution $\tilde{\epsilon}(\delta)$ [solid black lines in Figs.~\ref{fig: constant gap model error}(a)-\ref{fig: constant gap model error}(c)], Eq.~(\ref{eq:epsilon0}), is completely eliminated in the generalized protocol.
 The error contribution arising from noise $\epsilon_\eta(\delta)$, Eq.~(\ref{eq:epsilon-eta-delta}), enters for both the generalized and standard protocols.
-Here, we have assumed a source of polarized noise along the $z$-direction $\boldsymbol{\eta}(t) = [0,0,\eta(t)]^T$.
-With this assumption, we analytically calculate the exact filter function $F(\omega,\tf)$ given in Eq.~(\ref{eq:filterfunctionpolarized}) for the constant-gap model [see App.~\ref{app: filterfunction} resulting in Eq.~(\ref{eq: CG filter function})].
-This filter function can be analyzed in two simple limits: the adiabatic limit ($\delta\rightarrow 0$) and the diabatic limit ($\delta\rightarrow\infty$).
-The resulting analytical approximations for the population-transfer error are then compared to numerical simulations for Ornstein-Uhlenbeck noise [Eq.~(\ref{eq: OU Szz noise spectrum}) with $\omega_0=0$] (dashed and dot-dashed curves in Fig.~\ref{fig: constant gap model}).
+Here, we have assumed a source of polarized noise along the $z$-direction $\boldsymbol{\eta}(t) = (0,0,\eta(t))^T$.
+With this assumption, we analytically calculate the exact filter function $F(\omega,\tf)$ given in Eq.~(\ref{eq:filterfunctionpolarized}) for the constant-gap model [see Appendix~\ref{app: filterfunction} resulting in Eq.~(\ref{eq: CG filter function})].